AntiMatter568/DeepMASC/README.md

 ### Arguments

-Required Arguments:
+**Required Arguments:**
 * `-i, --input, --in_parts`: Input particle star file path (relative).
 This star file should come from RELION InitialModel/Class3D run and is automatically generated by RELION.

 * `-o, --output`: Output job directory path (relative).
 This directory is automatically generated by RELION and will store all output files.

 * `-g, --gpus`: GPU ID to use for CryoREAD prediction.
 Specifies which GPU device should be used for processing.
 Multiple GPU IDs can be provided using a comma-separated list.

-Optional Arguments:
+**Optional Arguments:**
 * `--debug`: Enable debug mode to generate full output (default: False).
 When enabled, copy the full cryoREAD output to the output directory for debugging.

 * `-r, --reso`: Resolution setting to choose the deep learning model (default: "Low", options are "Low" (>5Å) or "High" (<5Å)).
 Determines which model checkpoint will be used based on the desired resolution.

 * `-b, --batch`: Batch size to use for CryoREAD prediction.
 Controls how many boxes are processed simultaneously during the prediction phase.

-### Example with RELION GUI
+### RELION GUI Setup Instructions

-1. From RELION GUI, Choose "External", then in "External Executable" box enter `python /path/to/gtf_relion4_run_select_class3d.py`.
+1. From RELION GUI, Choose "External", then in "External Executable" box enter:
+   - **External Executable**: `python /path/to/gtf_relion4_run_select_class3d.py`

-2. In the "Input" tab, in "Input Particles" box, enter the path to the input data star file like `Class3D/job052/run_it025_data.star`.
+2. In the "Input" tab:
+   - In "Input particles" box, enter the path to the input data star file like `Class3D/job016/run_it025_data.star` (using the provided example) or your own `Class3D/jobXXX/run_it025_data.star`.

-3. In the Params tab, enter `gpus` in values box, then enter the gpus to use for inference like `0,1,2`. (required)
+3. In the "Params" tab, you can set the following parameters:
+   - `gpus`: GPU IDs to use for CryoREAD prediction (required), e.g., `0` or `0,1,2`
+   - `debug`: Set to `True` to enable debug mode (optional)
-4. In the Params tab, enter other optional parameters like `debug` (optional, true or false), `reso` (optional, Low(>5Å) or High(<5Å)), `batch` (optional, on modern GPU 8 and 16 works well).
+   - `reso`: Resolution setting (optional, Low(>5Å) or High(<5Å))
+   - `batch`: Batch size for CryoREAD prediction (optional, on modern GPU 8 and 16 works well)

+4. In the "Running" tab:
-5. In the Running tab, the "Number of threads" box should be set to 1.
+   - Set "Number of threads" to 1
-6. Adjust your submission to queue setting accordingly if you use a managed queue job submission system.
+   - Adjust your submission to queue settings if using a managed queue system

-7. Click the "Run" button.
+5. Click the "Run" button to start the job.

-8. Once the job is finished, the results will be stored in the output job directory created by RELION.
+6. Once finished, the results will be stored in the output job directory created by RELION.

 </details>

-## List of Output Files:
+## List of Output Files

 <details>